intel/intel-device-plugins-for-kubernetes/DEVEL.md

 $ make bundle-build
 ```

-> **Note**: You need to push the image to a registry if you want to follow the verification process below.
+Push the image to a registry:
-If pushing to the Docker hub, specify `docker.io/` in front of the image name for running bundle.
+- If pushing to the Docker hub, specify `docker.io/` in front of the image name for running bundle.
-If pushing to the local registry, put the option `--use-http` for running bundle.
+- If pushing to the local registry, put the option `--use-http` for running bundle.

 Verify the operator deployment works OK via OLM in your development cluster:
 ```